 - monitoring your blood pressure regularly

-If lifestyle changes aren’t enough to bring your blood pressure numbers down, or if you have stage 2 hypertension, your doctor may prescribe one or more medications such as beta-blockers, calcium channel blockers, or alpha-blockers.
+However, lifestyle changes and medication adjustments may not be enough to bring your blood pressure numbers down.
+If that’s the case, or if you have stage 2 hypertension or have experienced hypertensive crisis, your doctor will likely prescribe one or more blood pressure medications.

 High blood pressure doesn’t cause symptoms unless you’re in hypertensive crisis.
-It’s actually known as a “silent killer” because it quietly wreaks havoc on your organs, and you may not realize it until the damage is done.
-Unmanaged high blood pressure can cause:
+It’s actually known as a “silent killer” because it quietly damages your blood vessels and organs, and you may not realize you have it until the damage is done.
+Unmanaged high blood pressure can lead to:

 - loss of balance